arj03/ssb-dat-autoshare/README.md

 node bin.js -f ./dats
 ```

-Can also take a -i option to only share links from people you follow.
+Can also take a -i option to only share links from people you
+follow.
+And can be told to share using memory (-t) instead of from
+filesystem.

 This should give you something like this: